Trustees & Staff

 Mark Prain, Founding Director

 A graduate of Toi Whakaari (Wellington - 1978), New Zealand's premier Theatre Arts academy, Mark spent 15 years as a professional actor, director, playwright and opera singer.
 He has since spent much of the last 25 working in NZ, the US and around the world in leadership roles.
 After five years with Greenpeace (1990-94), he became Executive Director of not for profit Sustainable Cities (1995-2000) and then of the "Redesigning Resources Business Leadership Group" (2000-05).
 He is the author of two books on sustainable best practice (2002 & 2004), and wrote a column on the subject for the Business Monthly (NZ) from 1996-2005.
-He continues to write occasional journalistic pieces for a variety of print media and further challenged his fading acuity (36 years after undergrad study) by completing in April (2016), a Masters in International Law and Politics (Hons) at Canterbury University, where he has 'retreated' one day a week (when home in NZ), since 2014.
+He continues to write occasional journalistic pieces for a variety of print media and further challenged his fading acuity (36 years after undergrad study) by completing in April (2016), a Masters in International Law and Politics (Hons) at Canterbury University, where he 'retreated' one day a week (when home in NZ), from mid- 2014.

 Beyond the privilege of his current international role as Founding Director of the Hillary Institute (2006-), Mark is Director of Maven Ltd, a strategic consultancy focused on social entrepreneurship based in NZ.
 He is also the Executive Director of Untouched World Foundation and a director of Professional Arts Services.
 An advisor to the Katerva Challenge for innovative climate change solutions (Canada) and Climate Changers (US), he is widely-regarded as an independent thinker and partnership broker.